zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-amazon.md

 Is it not so that the other people are not so?
 What?
 How?
 Where to suffer (1-4) 3 should be used from where the sorrow is the nation's sorrow.)
 It seems that the emergence of a certain Dharman.
 The condensate appears as going to the abdomen.
-Karma And the image of the image joined by the reward and the name of the karma and the image of the union The name went according to the nation by the death of the Jharawan's business.
+Karma And the image of the image joined by the reward and the name of the kamma and the image of the union The name went according to the nation by the death of the Jharawan's business.
 Wage was located in Dookeh.
 There is no protection.
 There is no location.
 This Saws of grievance, where did this suffer occur?
 Where did it happen?
 Kohin